jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 # 3.1	Sentinel-1 visualisation and RGB generation
 ## Visualisation
 ### For the entire practical: copy and paste all parts of the code below into the console of GEE.
-It is advisable to insert the code snippets step by step and follow the given structure of the practical in order to successfully produce the disered outcome.
+It is advisable to insert the code snippets step by step and follow the given structure of the practical in order to successfully produce the desired outcome.

-To start analysing Satellite Imagery in GEE you can select your Area of Interest (aoi) and zoom to it.
+1. Select your Area of Interest (aoi) and zoom to it.

 ```java
 // Define a rectangular area of interest, by listing coordinates